Remi-Gau/advanced_fMRI_course/OnlineResources.md

 * [Tom Nichols](https://twitter.com/ten_photos) has tagged SPM related posts on his [website](http://blogs.warwick.ac.uk/nichols/) if you are looking for some good code snippets: see for example some of John Ashburner's [gems](http://blogs.warwick.ac.uk/nichols/tag/johns-gems/).
 * Check out [Cyril Pernet](https://twitter.com/cyrilrpernet) website for SPM/matlab code: [here](http://www.sbirc.ed.ac.uk/cyril/teaching.html) or [there](http://www.sbirc.ed.ac.uk/cyril/Stats.html)
 * Some good tutorials on the CBU if you want to understand [design efficiency](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency), [smoothing](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesSmoothing), [SPM GLM stats](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesStatistics) or [how random field theory works to correct for multiple comparison](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesRandomFields)
-* And also [too many repos on Github to list them all](https://github.com/search?q=matlab+fmri) but here are some you might come across: [Rik Henson's](https://github.com/MRC-CBU/riksneurotools), the [canlab]() https://github.com/canlab)
+* And also [too many repos on Github to list them all](https://github.com/search?q=matlab+fmri) but here are some you might come across: [Rik Henson's](https://github.com/MRC-CBU/riksneurotools), the [canlab](https://github.com/canlab)

 ## UNIX command line

-Even if you have only used Windows in your life the odds are that you will at some point have to use a UNIX command line (like the one you can find on a linux computer or a Mac) to do some of your MRI analysis.
+Even if you have only used Windows in your life, the odds are that you will at some point have to use a UNIX command line (like the one you can find on a linux computer or a Mac) to do some of your MRI analysis.
 Best case scenario you might only need it to explore some folder structure on some server, worst case you might have to write some scripts to automate some tasks.
 Either way, having some basics ideas about how to interact with a UNIX is a good idea.

 * from the FSL [website](https://fsl.fmrib.ox.ac.uk/fslcourse/lectures/scripting/all.htm)
 * on the MRC-CBU [wiki](http://imaging.mrc-cbu.cam.ac.uk/methods/unixsurvivalguide)